S&M (song): Chart performance

+number four in Austria, Finland, and Spain, and number seven in the Netherlands and number eight in Czech Republic.

 "S&M" debuted on the Australian Singles Chart at number 87 on November 29, 2010, upon the release of Loud.
 When it was released as a single, it returned to the singles chart at number 27 on January 30, 2011.
 The song peaked at number one on February 13, 2011, for five non-consecutive weeks.
 It has since been certified six times platinum by the Australian Recording Industry Association, denoting shipments of over 420,000 copies of the single.
 The song debuted on the New Zealand Singles Chart at number six on February 7, 2011.
 It peaked at number two the following week for two consecutive weeks, and returned to its peak position again in its fifth week on the chart.
 "S&M" was subsequently certified platinum by the Recording Industry Association of New Zealand, denoting sales of over 15,000 copies.

 In the US, the song debuted at number 53 on the Billboard Hot 100 on December 4, 2010.
 On the week of February 23, 2011, "S&M" jumped from 31 to eight, reaching the top ten.
 After climbing up the chart, the song reached number two on March 30, 2011, and stayed for two consecutive weeks, behind Katy Perry's song "E.T.".
 Following the release of the official remix featuring Spears, the song reached the top of the chart, with the album version of "S&M" and the remix selling a combined total of 293,000 downloads.
 "S&M" became Rihanna's tenth US number-one single on the chart, tying her with Janet Jackson in fourth place for female soloists who have topped that chart; with only four years, eleven months and two weeks between her first and tenth number one on the chart, Rihanna achieved the milestone faster than any other solo artist.
 It became Spears' fifth number-one single on the Hot 100.
 "S&M" became Rihanna's eighth number-one song on the Mainstream Top 40 chart and she became the artist with the most number one songs in the chart's nineteen-year history.
 The song was number one on the Dance Club Songs chart and number 33 on the Hot Latin Songs chart.
 It debuted at number 80 on the Hot R&B/Hip-Hop Songs in the February 26, 2011 issue of Billboard, and peaked at number 59.
 "S&M" peaked at number 24 on the Adult Pop Airplay chart, and at number 14 on the Latin Pop Songs chart.
 The song has been certified quintuple platinum by the Recording Industry Association of America (RIAA), and has sold 3,837,000 digital copies in the US as of June 2015.
 "S&M" ranked at number two on Billboard's Dance Club Songs year-end chart, and number 15 on its Mainstream Top 40 year-end chart.
 In Canada, the song peaked at number one for the week of April 21, 2011.